Denny-Lin/DDK-file-binder/README.md

 * Here, I will uploade someday.
 * It's a small tool with little sizes.
 * I thought of this function and made it in my fare time.
-* Even no one teach, you still can create any thing you like.
+* Even no one teach you, you still can create any thing you like.